pdgilbert/eg_stm_hal/README.md

 ```
   export INTERFACE=stlink-v2-1  PROC=stm32f3x  #discovery-stm32f303
   export INTERFACE=stlink-v2-1  PROC=stm32f4x  #nucleo-64
+  export INTERFACE=stlink-v2    PROC=stm32l1x  #discovery-stm32l100
 ```
-The discovery-stm32f303 and nucleo-64 pop up a a window with Mbed.htm which I dismiss and then run `openocd`.
+These may pop up a a window with Mbed.htm which I dismiss and then run `openocd`.

 It is possible to use the built in STlink on some development boards to program another board.
 To do this it is necessary to  removing 2 connectors on the 'ST-LINK' header and connect the